-With over 45 years of combined experience we offer a variety of chiropractic techniques.
-These techniques allow us to tailor your care to suit your preferences.
+With over 50 years of combined experience we offer a variety of chiropractic techniques.
+These techniques allow us to tailor our care to suit your preferences.

 This old-school technique involves using precise hands-on thrusts aimed at restoring proper movement and alignment to the spine.